mp3skater/mp3skater/README.md

 </h1>
 </div>

-- Hi, I’m mp3skater
+### About Me :
+- 💼 I’m student at the school: Max Valier in Bozen/Bolzano,
-- I’m interested in exciting coding projects of all kind
+- 🔭 that's interested in exciting coding projects of all kind :)
-- I mostly use Java and C but also I'm working towards AI/App/website development...
+- ⚡ I mostly use Java and C but also I'm working towards AI/App/website development
+- 📫 How to reach me: mp3skater@duck.com
-- You can contact me on Discord: @mp3skater
+- Or on discord: @mp3skater